swanand2001/Image_Search_Engine/README.md

 The Flask approach works, but it is not scalable.
 If you want to create the system more scalable you will need to change the implementation to TensorFlow Serving.

-The updated version of files are in the [folder](https://github.com/lucko515/image-search-engine/tree/master/tensorflow-serving-update).

 How to server the model using the TensorFlow serving: [tutorial](https://medium.com/epigramai/tensorflow-serving-101-pt-1-a79726f7c103)